 Julian studied Law at Exeter University and qualified as a barrister in 1996.
 After a year working as a Crown Prosecutor he completed a PGCE at Anglia Ruskin University and began teaching.
 He has taught in 5 state schools in 3 local authorities.
 At Chelmsford County High he was Deputy Headteacher when the school was graded Outstanding by Ofsted and gained the highest GCSE results in England in the January league tables.
-He is in his 5th year as Headteacher at Frances Bardsley Academy, a Good school with Outstanding features.
+He is in his 7th year as Headteacher at Frances Bardsley Academy, a Good school with Outstanding features.
 Julian holds a 1st Class honours degree in English, a Masters in Educational Leadership and the NPQH.
-He is currently Joint President of the Association of State Girls Schools for the second time, has chaired the cross phase Havering Education Strategic Partnership and writes for the National Education Trust.
+He is a Committee Member of the Association of State Girls Schools, has chaired the cross phase Havering Education Strategic Partnership and writes for the National Education Trust.

 MS ANN SMART O.B.E.

 Ann is a Qualified Accountant (FCCA retired) and worked in the NHS for 40 years, 20 years in Director of Finance or equivalent posts at board level.
 Ann has experience of provider services (NHS trusts), commissioner services and strategic management (most recent appointment was a Director of Finance for NE London Strategic Health Authority).
 Familiar with structural change (10 different structural reorganisations during career) - ranging from consensus management, general management to purchaser/provider splits, directly managed units and NHS Trusts.